Agribusiness

 Number of direct jobs supported

-Number of direct full-time equivalent jobs at end of reporting period.
+DEFINITION: Number of direct full-time equivalent jobs at end of reporting period.

 UNIT: #